BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Mule rides to the bottom of the canyon begin and end at the mule pen here.
 Mules famously walk along the edge of the trail as you stare into the canyon.

-The biggest rule when riding the mules: “no leanin, no screamin!”
+The biggest rule when riding the mules: “no leanin, no screaming!”

 The Grand Canyon Train arrives daily from Williams, Arizona, dropping visitors off at this historic depot, just as the original Canyon visitors arrived in the early days of the park.

-The easiest hiking trail at the Grand Canyon is the flat Rim Trail, which follows the rim of the canyon from the Village to Mather Point near the visitor center.
+The easiest hiking trail at the Grand Canyon is the flat, 14-mile Rim Trail, which follows the rim of the canyon from the South Kaibab Trailhead all the way to Hermits Rest.
+Most people only walk a portion of it.

-Along the way notice the new Trail of Time display, which provides context to just how old the canyon is.
+Between the Yavapai Geology Museum and Grand Canyon Visitor Center, you’ll notice the Trail of Time display, which provides context to just how old the canyon is.

 Not sure which area of the Grand Canyon to Visit?